lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

   * `Diferente prefijo para productos (T001 en algunos, T002 en otros)`

-At the moment, Odoo does not support the automation of prefixes for products.
+At the moment, Konvergo ERP does not support the automation of prefixes for products.
 This can be done manually for each product output.
 This can also be done for non-storable products.
 However, keep in mind that there will be no traceability.